ftnilsson/ftnilsson.github.io/_posts/2025-05-01-Superstruct-manifesto.md

 ---
 layout: post
-title: The superstruct Manifest - What I take away from this book by Guttman
+title: The superstruct Manifesto - What I take away from this book by David Guttman
 ---

 The book has some really good take-aways, with a fresh and honest perspective on certain aspects of the tech-industry.
 I might not *totally* agree with the solution to all of the 10 points in the book, and, I do think some will be difficult to implement in a larger enterprise environment (where most of us work), but none the less, it is a very good read.
 So much so that I have used the books theroy as a basis to write a manifesto for a team that I presently lead.